ituk-ttu/itap-2019-stream/README.md

-# esport-2019-spring-broadcast
+# IT-ametite-päev-2019-stream
-Graphics and control tools for the TalTech e-Sport 2019 Spring CS:GO tournament broadcast
+Graphics and control tools for the IT-ametite päev 2019 broadcast